GET YOUR FREE RENTAL PRICE ANALYSIS

 american flag flying near houses and blue sky

 This means property owners in Lynchburg and across the state cannot refuse housing or treat residents differently based on their military background.
+Disregarding this can lead to an alleged discriminatory housing practice investigation or a fair housing complaint filed with the Virginia Fair Housing Office.

 2. Military Status: A Unique Virginia Protection

-This state stands out by including military status as a protected class under its Virginia fair housing laws.
+This state stands out by including military status as a protected class under its fair housing laws.
 This means property owners cannot discriminate against active service members, veterans, or their families when renting properties.

 3. Housing Practices Landlords Must Avoid